-\$10 VEHICLE FEE MAKES BIG IMPACT IN NEIGHBORHOODS CITYWIDE In 2010, San Francisco voters approved Prop AA, authorizing the Transportation Authority to collect an additional \$10 annual vehicle registration fee on motor vehicles registered in San Francisco and to use the proceeds to fund transportation projects in the following categories:
+\$10 VEHICLE FEE MAKES BIG IMPACT IN NEIGHBORHOODS CITYWIDE

+In 2010, San Francisco voters approved Prop AA, authorizing the Transportation Authority to collect an additional \$10 annual vehicle registration fee on motor vehicles registered in San Francisco and to use the proceeds to fund transportation projects in the following categories:

 - Street repair and reconstruction

-- ▶ Pedestrian safety
+- Pedestrian safety

 - ▶ Transit reliability and mobility improvements

 Prop AA generates about \$5 million annually and it funds neighborhoodscale projects that can quickly deliver tangible benefits to the public.
-Unlike the Prop K local half-cent sales tax funds, Prop AA only funds the final de-

-▲ The Prop AAfunded Mansell Street Improvement Project converted an overbuilt, high-speed divided roadway into a new bicycle and pedestrian path with freshly paved roadway for cars and transit. sign and construction phases of projects.
-The expenditure plan requires that the Transportation Authority approve a strategic plan to guide the day-to-day implementation of the program and to identify which projects will receive funds.
+Unlike the Prop K local half-cent sales tax funds, Prop AA only funds the final deexpenditure plan requires that the Transportation Authority approve a strategic plan to guide the day-to-day implementation of the program and to identify which projects will receive funds.